 As cliché as this sounds leadership skills are still the most crucial and quintessential skills evaluated in a candidate during the interview and in during performance at given tasks.
 Leadership skills should not be confused with the ability to command and assign tasks and roles to fellow members or subordinates.

-Leadership skills are evaluated based on how an individual handles a high-pressure situation, initiate solutions pro-actively for the team, help fellow team members with acquired knowledge and is ready to face challenges and own the assigned projects entirely.
+Leadership skills are evaluated based on how an individual handles a high-pressure situation, initiates solutions proactively for the team, helps fellow team members with acquired knowledge and is ready to face challenges and own the assigned projects entirely.

 Leadership is not an inborn skill, but it can be an acquired skill with practice.

 The candidate can simply take charge of tasks assigned and accomplish them responsibly along with understanding the risks and mitigating them with probable solutions.

 The leadership skills sets you apart from the crowd.
 The professionals having this skills ooze out confidence, ownership and sense of leading a team.

 They get recognised by the management and their peers.
 The professionals with leadership qualities maintain a sophisticated approach towards their work, as they do not pull down others but rather uplift their team members and help them in their tasks.

 Leadership qualities come in utmost handy in times of crisis; when everyone in the team is demotivated and fearful, the professionals having leadership qualities motivate them to achieve the shared goal.
 This allows the leaders to achieve maximum productivity in the workspace.

 Pre-planning and foresight of the functional goals of the company.
 A manager must be able to predict future trends accurately by understanding the quantum of past data, statistics, and trend lines and analyse the various cohorts to make an accurate strategy for the future.

 The key skills required by a managerial candidate include analytical and critical thinking, decision-making skills, profound knowledge of industry trends and comfortable understanding the statistical data.